-Component one: You will explore the techniques used in the creation of different musical products and investigate the key features of different musical styles develop two musical disciplines through engagement in practical tasks, while documenting your progress and planning for further improvement.
+Component one: You will explore the techniques used in the creation of different musical products and investigate the key features of different musical styles.

+Component two: You will have the opportunity to develop two musical disciplines through engagement in practical tasks, while documenting your progress and planning for further improvement.